Premises Liability Attorney in Philadelphia

 - Damages: The plaintiff suffered actual damages or harm due to the injuries sustained on the property.
 This includes medical expenses, lost wages, pain and suffering, etc.

-- Dog bites: Dog owners should take reasonable steps to secure their pets in their properties and control the animal when visitors are there.
+- Dog Bites: Dog owners should take reasonable steps to secure their pets in their properties and control the animal when visitors are there.
 If a dog bites someone, then the owner can be liable for the damages, even if that dog had never shown aggression before.

-- Negligent security: Certain property owners must take reasonable steps to secure the area and deter crime.
+- Negligent Security: Certain property owners must take reasonable steps to secure the area and deter crime.
 For example, a music venue should use metal detectors and/or security staff at all entrances and exits.
 If a crime occurs on a property and the proprietor did not do enough to secure the area, then it could call for a negligent security/premises liability claim.

-- Toxic exposure: Hazardous materials must be stored and contained safely, and warning signs should be visible where needed.
+- Toxic Exposure: Hazardous materials must be stored and contained safely, and warning signs should be visible where needed.
 When hazardous substances are not stored correctly, it can put visitors at risk of toxic exposure.
 In some cases, an unsafe material can be so dangerous that incorrectly storing it causes people throughout a wide area to be exposed and suffer illnesses and injuries.

-- Attractive nuisance: Pennsylvania has an attractive nuisance law that requires homeowners to take reasonable steps to prevent children from entering their property if that property has something that would entice a child to trespass.
+- Attractive Nuisance: Pennsylvania has an attractive nuisance law that requires homeowners to take reasonable steps to prevent children from entering their property if that property has something that would entice a child to trespass.
 For example, homeowners with swimming pools or trampolines must not allow children to enter their yards easily and unattended.

 - Swimming Pool Accidents: Property owners with swimming pools have a responsibility to ensure safety measures are in place.
 If someone drowns or gets injured in a pool due to lack of proper fencing or supervision, the owner might be held accountable.

-- Fires and Burns: In cases where a property owner fails to comply with fire safety regulations or neglects to maintain fire extinguishers or smoke alarms, resulting in a fire causing injury or death, they may be held liable.
+- Fires & Burns: In cases where a property owner fails to comply with fire safety regulations or neglects to maintain fire extinguishers or smoke alarms, resulting in a fire causing injury or death, they may be held liable.

 - Construction Site Accidents: Owners or managers of construction sites are responsible for maintaining a safe environment.
 If a worker or passerby is injured due to negligence, such as inadequate safety measures or failure to warn of dangers, it could lead to a premises liability case.